 Assistant in Grades 2 and 3, Grade 1 Aftercare

 BS in Economics, Occidental College; MBA Marketing and Entrepreneurship, University of Southern California; Waldorf Teacher Training, Nova Institute.
 Annette bring a varied background to WWS, including stints as an econometric forecaster for Central Telephone of California, and a product manager at Rediken Hair Care.
 At WWS she co-chaired the Parent Organization Steering Committee, interned as a reading support teacher, and taught painting, as well as being the assistant in several classes.
 She also taught knitting at the Waldorf school in Trento, Italy.
 Annette's three children all attended WWS.

 Class Teacher and Art Educator, 2000

+BA, Art Education (Certified K-12), University of Kentucky; BFA, Painting, Minor in Art History, Parsons/The New School.
+Waldorf Teacher Training, Kindergarten and Grades, Eugene Waldorf School.
 Born in Puerto Rico, Gloria came to WWS from Oregon where she spent three years working as an artist-in-residence in public schools and teaching through the University of Oregon's TAG program.
 She spent her early twenties in Kentucky raising her young children on her family's farm and finishing up her degrees.
-While in Kentucky, she also apprenticed as a midwife, studied herbalism and mastered stained-glass and ceramics.
+While in Kentucky, she also apprenticed as a midwife, studied herbalism, and mastered stained-glass and ceramics.
 She is a certified doula and reflexologist and currently works as a painting teacher in the teacher training at WWS and privately.
-She also loves to sing, act and dance and feels lucky to be able to do all those things with the wonderful children in her class and her own two daughters, Camille and Sophia.
+She also loves to sing, act, and dance and feels lucky to be able to do all those things with the wonderful children in her class and her own two daughters, Camille and Sophia.